SH-AHD/FOS-Operating-system/README.md

 FOS is an educational operating system developed for the Operating Systems Course (CSW355) at Ain Shams University.
 Forked and refactored from MIT's Operating Systems Lab 6.828, it is designed as a simplified implementation to demonstrate core OS concepts.

-This project provides a hands-on approach to understanding the workings of an operating system, with features like memory management, CPU scheduling, and fault handling.
-It was created under the guidance of Dr. Ahmed Salah to serve as a practical educational tool.
+This project was a collaborative effort by a team of ###six students, each contributing to different modules and functionalities, under the guidance of Dr. Ahmed Salah.
+It serves as a practical educational tool to provide hands-on experience with operating system concepts.

 # Modules